ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/config-wcc-fa/config-wcc-fa.md

    </copy>
    ```

-3. Create a temporary directory `/u01/certs` and copy or download your SSL certificate for the host at this location.
+6. Create a temporary directory `/u01/certs` and copy or download your SSL certificate for the host at this location.
 You might have a wild card certificate from your registrar or your SSL provider.
 For example, if you want to use host `wcc1.mycompany.com` to map to the load balancer, you may have a wild card certificate for `*.mycompany.com`.
 You might get a certificate file, a CA cert, and a private key for the SSL certificate.
 Copy everything to this location.

-4. Copy the private key file from step 1 to this location and name it **oci_user_pvt.key**.
-Create the OCI config file using the content from OCI config from step 1 here and update the property **key_file** to point to this private key file.
+7. Copy the ssh private key file from 'Lab 1 - Prepare Setup' to this location and name it **oci_user_pvt.key**.

+8. Put the configuration file from step 3 in this location and update the property **key_file** to point to this private key file.

    `key_file=/u01/certs/oci_user_pvt.key`

-5. The certificate file needs to be in a single concatenated pem file with host certificate at the top followed by intermediate certificate.
+9. The certificate file needs to be in a single concatenated pem file with host certificate at the top followed by intermediate certificate.

    ```bash
    <copy>